Janusz Aleksander Sanguszko

 He was not interested in politics, and spent most of his life using the fortunes previous members of the Sanguszko family gathered, spending it on his lavish lifestyle.
-Indebted, in 1753 he agreed to divide the ordynacja ostrogoska he inherited from his mother, Marianna Lubomirska, among the members and allies of the familia.
+Indebted, in 1753, he agreed to divide the ordynacja ostrogoska he inherited from his mother, Marianna Lubomirska, among the members and allies of the familia.
 This decision, known as the transakcja kolbuszowska, was opposed by the enemy of familia, hetman Jan Klemens Branicki, and was finally accepted by the decision of Sejm (national parliament) in 1766.
 He married Konstancja Sanguszko in 1731 but separated after the wedding.
-He had affair with his sekretarzy Kazimierz Chyliński.
+He had affair with his secretary Kazimierz Chyliński.